ilius/ayandict/README.md

 # Search Algorithm

-Search is fuzzy (prefix search is planned) and it is based on similarity scores that are calculated from [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The default search is fuzzy, and it is based on similarity scores that are calculated from [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 We also split entry terms into words, for example if you type "language" (or with with a few misspelled letters, like "languge"), it first shows "language", and then terms like "language learning", but may also show terms like "sign language".

 If you specifically want terms with "language" as the second word, you can type "\* language".
 We do not support pattern matching (yet), and you can only use `*` alone (not as part of a pattern).

 Anything with at least %70 similarity score is listed (for example "languge" is %87 similar to "language").
 But we have a limit of how many results are displayed, and by default it's 40 results.
 You can change this with config parameter [`max_results_total`](./doc/config.rst#max_results_total).

 This works pretty well in most cases, but the only catch is that first letter of your query must match the first letter of one of your target words.
-For example if you type "symmetry", it will never match term "asymmetry" even though they are close enough (high similarity score), because their first letter is different.
-I have a workaround in mind for this in the future.
+For example if you type "symmetry", it will not match term "asymmetry" even though they are close enough (high similarity score), because their first letter is different.

+But we also have 3 other search modes added in v2.0.0:

+- Start with, shows all terms that start with given string
+- Regex (regular expression), for example `.*symm.*`
+- Glob, for example `*symm*`